Flotomate/product_docs/source/contract-management/searching-contracts.rst

 Using Filters
 =============

-The product has filters to sort Contracts List using the following
+The module has filters to sort the Contracts List using the following
 criteria:

 - Duration of the Contracts.